-- 1. Section 26 of the Counter Terrorism and Security Act 2015 places a duty on certain bodies (including independent schools) to have 'due regard to the need to prevent people from being drawn into terrorism.' - 2.
+- Section 26 of the Counter Terrorism and Security Act 2015 places a duty on certain bodies (including independent schools) in the exercise of their functions, to have 'due regard1 to the need to prevent people from being drawn into terrorism.'
+Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit. - 2.
 'Terrorism' is defined in the Terrorism Act 2000.
-In summary, this defines terrorism as an action that endangers or causes serious violence to a person/people, causes serious damage to property, or seriously interferes or disrupts an electronic system.
+In summary, this defines terrorism as an action that endangers or causes serious violence to a person/people; causes serious damage to property' or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 3.
 'Radicalisation' refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 4.
-This policy has regard to the following documents:- - The Prevent Duty: departmental advice for schools and childcare providers (DfE July 2015) - Keeping Children Safe In Education (September 2018) - Working Together (September 2018) - 5.
-This policy is to be read, in particular, in conjunction with the School's Safeguarding and Child Protection Policy (P2.2)
+Terrorist groups often draw on extremist ideology, developed by extremist organisations.
+Some people who join terrorist groups have previously been members of extremist organisations and have been radicalised by them.
+The Government has defined extremism in the 2011 Prevent strategy as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs".
+Also included in the definition of extremism are "calls for the death of members of our armed forces, whether in this country or overseas".